How to Become a Speech Pathologist: A Step-by-Step Guide

 • Fees

-• 30 hours of certification maintenance each 3 year cycle, submitted via a compliance form, including 1 hour in ethics
+• 30 hours of certification maintenance each three-year cycle, submitted via a compliance form, including one hour in ethics and at least two hours in cultural competency, cultural humility, culturally responsive practice, or diversity, equity, and inclusion (DEI)

 Career and Salary Outlook After Becoming a Speech Pathologist